afnw35342/LearnAWS/readme.md

 # AWS Notes

+## Virtual Private Cloud (VPC)

+- Multiple AZs per region
+- Subnet in 1 AZ only
+- Internet Gateway on VPC required for internet connectivity
+  - Create a route table on the subnet, pointing at the IGW
+- Private subnets don't have an IGW entry in the RT
+  - Recommended to create RTs at the subnet level
+  - By default, they will inherit the VPC RT
+- Outbound internet traffic via a NAT located in a public subnet

+### VPC-to-VPC Connectivity via VPC Peering

+- Irrelevant of AWS account or region
+- Non-transitive routing
+  - Must be a direct connection
+  - Cannot go indirect without a Transit Gateway
+    - Acts as a hub
+    - Connecting multiple VPCs

+### VPC Endpoint (Gateway)

+- Allows for S3 & DynamoDB traffic that would've been routed over the internet to connect directly
+- Must be in the same region
+  - Specified by route table entries

+### VPC Endpoint (Interface)

+- Allows for SNS, SES, CloudWatch, SQS, etc. traffic that would've been routed over the internet to connect directly
+- Differs from VPC Endpoint by creating an Elastic Network Interface (ENI) in the subnet
+  - Traffic routed through ENI

+### Private Link

+- SaaS provider exposes a single service in their VPC
+  - Typically only the NLB exposed

 ## Security Groups & Network ACLs

 - Security Groups only apply at the instance level but can been applied to VMs in any subnet - traffic going into and out of the NIC